andrespgd/Tools/GIT.md

 ```
 gh auth login
 ```
--terminal will ask a couple of questions
+- terminal will ask a couple of questions
--will open a browser with GitHub page to login -browser will ask for usn/pwd
+- will open a browser with GitHub page to login
+- browser will ask for usn/pwd
--terminal Will provide a code
+- terminal Will provide a code
--enter it in browser
+- enter it in browser
--now that terminal can run git commands to GitHub
+- now that terminal can run git commands to GitHub

 # Basic Setup